melatroid/autoPyPlusPlus/README.md

 To use PyArmor, include the following in your Python code:
 - Go to https://jondy.github.io/paypal/index.html
 - Buy Basic or Pro, Wait for Mail (1 hour)
-- Download zip file to a create Folder like this.: C:\Users\YOURNAME\Documents\PyArmor
+- Download zip file to a created folder like this.: C:\Users\YOURNAME\Documents\PyArmor
 ```bash
 1.) got to python terminal like thonny
 2.) cd C:\Users\YOURNAME\Documents\PyArmor